 Even with insurance, LGBTQ people may not be able to afford treatment.
-Reports on the LGBTQ pay gap are few and far between, but many indicate that being gay, bisexual or transgender results in making less money.
-For example, a study on the San Francisco tech industry indicated that gay, bisexual or transgender men were offered $3,000 less in salary than their straight counterparts.
-Making less money makes it much harder to find LGBTQ substance abuse treatment.
+Reports on the LGBTQ pay gap are few and far between, but many indicate that being gay, bisexual, or transgender results in less money.
+For example, a San Francisco tech industry study indicated that gay, bisexual, or transgender men were offered $3,000 less in salary than their straight counterparts.
+Making less money makes it much harder to find LGBTQ substance misuse treatment.

 3. Social Isolation and Rejection

-Recovery can only happen with an adequate support network, which many LGBTQ people simply do not have.
+Recovery can only happen with a good support network, which many LGBTQ people do not have.
 Those within the community are more likely to experience: